giantswarm/giantswarm-js-client/docs/UsersApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //AuthorizationHeaderToken.apiKeyPrefix = 'Token';

-var apiInstance = new GiantSwarmV4.UsersApi();
+var apiInstance = new GiantSwarm.UsersApi();

 var authorization = "authorization_example"; // String | As described in the [authentication](#section/Authentication) section

 var email = "email_example"; // String | The user's email address

-var body = new GiantSwarmV4.V4ModifyUserPasswordRequest(); // V4ModifyUserPasswordRequest | Modify password request
+var body = new GiantSwarm.V4ModifyUserPasswordRequest(); // V4ModifyUserPasswordRequest | Modify password request

 var opts = {
   'xRequestID': "xRequestID_example", // String | A randomly generated key that can be used to track a request throughout services of Giant Swarm.